Solskjaer delighted with Ighalo signing: He's a Man Utd fan & will give absolutely everything | Goal.com

 Manchester United boss Ole Gunnar Solskjaer has praised the deadline day signing of Odion Ighalo, saying he will "give absolutely everything" for the club.

-The Nigeria international completed a shock switch to Old Trafford just minutes before Friday's deadline, joining the club from Chinese Super League side Shanghai Shenhua.
+The Nigeria international completed a shock switch to Old Trafford late on Friday night, joining the club from Chinese Super League side Shanghai Shenhua on loan until the end of the season.

-The 30-year-old is still in China so was not involved in Saturday's Premier League clash with Wolves at Old Trafford.
+The 30-year-old, who was a boyhood Manchester United fan, is still in China so was not involved in Saturday's Premier League clash with Wolves at Old Trafford.

 He is due to fly to Manchester in the coming days and could make his debut against Chelsea at Stamford Bridge on February 17.

-“In Odion we will get a proper man, a great lad, a good goalscorer," Solskjaer told Sky Sports.
+“In Odion we will get a proper man, a great lad, a good goalscorer," Solskjaer told Sky Sports before Saturday's game.
 "It’s not long ago he was top scorer in the African Cup of Nations.

 “I know him from way back when he was playing in Norway 10-12 years ago, his career has developed since then and he gives us a different option up front.